HuiZeng/Grid-Anchor-based-Image-Cropping/README.md

 # Grid-Anchor-based-Image-Cropping
-Paper, Supplementary file, Dataset to be released soon.
+Paper, Supplementary file, Dataset, code to be released soon.